trussworks/Engineering-Playbook/infra/certs/README.md

-If you need to get a certificate and cannot use a service like ACM or Let's Encrypt, you can get one via [SSLMate](https://sslmate.com/); they offer a command line client that makes it relatively easy to get new certificates or update old ones.
+If you need to get a certificate and cannot use a service like ACM or Let's Encrypt, you can get one via [SSLMate](https://sslmate.com/); they offer a command line client that makes it relatively easy to get new certificates or update old ones, autorenewal, and a reasonable price for one-off certificates.
 Their documentation is [here](https://sslmate.com/help/) but the general process is this:

 * Register a new account with SSLMate; save the username and password